-Members Derek H. Burney (Chair) Kevin E. Benson S. Barry Jackson Siim A. Vanaselja Richard E. Waugh Meetings in 2015 3 regularly scheduled meetings (February, April, November) Independent 5 independent directors, 100 per cent independent Mandate The Governance committee is responsible for assisting the Board with maintaining strong governance policies and practices at TransCanada, reviewing the independence and financial literacy of directors, managing director compensation and the Board assessment process, and overseeing our strategic planning process and risk management activities.
+Members Derek H. Burney (Chair) Kevin E. Benson S. Barry Jackson Indira Samarasekera (as of April 29, 2016) Siim A. Vanaselja Richard E. Waugh Meetings in 2016 3 regularly scheduled meetings (February, April, November) Independent 6 independent directors, 100 per cent independent Mandate The Governance committee is responsible for assisting the Board with maintaining strong governance policies and practices at TransCanada, reviewing the independence and financial literacy of directors, managing director compensation and the Board assessment process, and overseeing our strategic planning process and risk management activities.
 It monitors the relationship between management and the Board, directors' share ownership levels, governance developments and emerging best practices.
 It is also responsible for identifying qualified candidates for the Board to consider as potential directors.
 It also recommends the meeting schedule for Board and committee meetings, site visits, and oversees matters related to the timing of our annual meeting.